Finding power in numbers since 2007.

 In 2006, two successful independent insurance agents, Eric Lutz and Jeff Brown, gave two former captive agents, Cary Bennett and David Johnson, an opportunity to open their own independent insurance agency.
 Cary and David opened a location in Alma, Georgia and within six months opened a location in Blackshear, Georgia.
-They named the agency C. Bennett & Johnson Agency Incorporated.
-With the early success of the new agency, the partners came up with an idea to make their agencies more competitive by opening more agencies.
+With the early success of this new agency, the partners came up with an idea to make their agencies more competitive by opening more agencies.
 The hope was that they would be able to combine volume from all of the agencies so that they could better compete with the large captive insurance carriers and the direct writers that spend millions of dollars on advertising.
-Since the new agencies would not have to worry about meeting minimum volume requirements, agents would be able to operate as true “independent agents,” focusing on the client by providing the best coverage and price without bias.
+Since the new agencies would not have to worry about meeting minimum volume requirements for the carriers, agents would be able to operate as true “independent agents,” focusing on the client by providing the best coverage and price without bias.

 In 2007, the new partners put their plan into motion by creating Agency Partners, Inc. (API).
-Several preferred insurance carriers such as Donegal, Grange, QBE, and Southern Trust agreed to combine all of the volume written by the new agency group.
-Over the next two years API began to grow.
-Using the same successful floor plan of the C. Bennett & Johnson Agency, API opened four new independent agencies with several former captive agents.
-By the end of 2009, the volume with API had grown from approximately $3,000,000 to over $9,000,000.
-Combining all of the volume from the new agencies helped each individual insurance agency within API meet the minimum volume requirements for top commissions and contingencies.
+Several preferred insurance carriers agreed to combine all of the volume written by the new agency group, and over the next two years API began building a very strong foundation.
+They used the same successful floor plan of their very first new agency and opened four new independent agencies with several former captive agents.
+By the end of 2009, the volume of API had grown from approximately $3,000,000 in premium to over $9,000,000.
+Combining all of the volume from the new insurance agencies helped each individual agency within API meet the minimum volume requirements for top commissions and profit sharing.